 As Pettigrew saw this happen time and again, it become clear that women were not getting the sexual health services they needed.
 Women of all ages and life stages needed reliable information about sexual health and the opportunity to receive treatment when needed.

-“Many issues affect women’s sexual health and satisfaction, including biopsychosocial factors and relational issues,” said Dr. Helen L. Coons, clinical director of the Women’s Behavioral Health and Wellness Service Line in the Department of Psychiatry, and co-director of the Women’s Sexual Health Consultation Service.
+“Many issues affect women’s sexual health and satisfaction, including biopsychosocial factors and relational issues,” said Dr. Helen L. Coons, clinical director of Women’s Behavioral Health and Wellness in the Department of Psychiatry at the CU School of Medicine, and co-director of the Women’s Sexual Health Consultation Service.
 “Women need a service that brings medical care, cognitive behavioral therapy and sex therapy together, and that’s what the Women’s Sexual Health Consultation Service does.”

-Dr. Anoshe Afghahi, assistant professor of Medicine-Medical Oncology, saw the same unmet need, especially for women who were in treatment for cancer or recovering after treatment.
-The three providers worked collaboratively across departments for a year to bring their vision to life.
-In July 2019, the Women’s Sexual Health Consultation Service began providing services.
+Dr. Anoshe Afghahi, assistant professor of Medicine-Medical Oncology at the school of medicine, saw the same unmet need, especially for women who were in treatment for cancer or recovering after treatment.
+The three providers worked collaboratively across departments to bring their vision to life and in 2019, the Women’s Sexual Health Consultation Service began providing services.

 Meeting an unmet need